Road Hazard Warranty Terms and Conditions

 - The purchaser must rotate and balance their tires as outlined by the vehicle / tire manufacturer.

 - The purchaser must operate their tires at inflation pressures outlined by the vehicle / tire manufacturer.

 - The purchaser must keep all mechanical parts that affect tires in proper working condition.

 - The purchaser will be required to sign a "Costco Wholesale Tire Adjustment Form".

 - The purchaser will be charged a $9.99 installation fee for each tire replaced under the terms of warranty.

 What is covered:

 - "Road hazard failure" is defined as a tire that becomes unserviceable due to cuts, non-repairable punctures or impact damage.
-Costco Wholesale will repair tires with tread-face injuries in accordance with established TRAC (Tire and Rubber Association of Canada), standards.
+Costco Wholesale will repair tires with tread-face injuries in accordance with established USTMA (United States Tire Manufacture Association), standards.

 - This warranty covers road hazard failures in Passenger, Performance and Light Truck tires purchased from Costco Wholesale.